 This video provides information about adjustments to your devices settings that are required for Vitrium to protect the documents for downloading.
 View the video here

 For more information, including troubleshooting and acceptable browsers, please see i2i’s FAQ’s located here

 The full text of UK cases from 1865 onwards.
 The series (Appeal Cases, Chancery, Family, Queens Bench, Weekly Law Reports and Industrial Cases Reports) report cases from the High Court, Court of Appeal, UK Supreme Court, Judicial Committee of the Privy Council.

-This digital library is a resource for discovery and access to scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
-It provides access to more than 3 million full text documents in electrical engineering, computer science, and electronics.
-It comprises over 160 journals; over 1,200 conference proceedings; more than 3,800 technical standards; over 1,000 eBooks, and over 300 educational courses.
-Approximately 25,000 new documents are added to IEEE Xplore each month.
+IEEE Xplore is a resource for discovery and access to scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
+It provides access to journals, conference proceedings, technical standards and other documents in electrical engineering, computer science, and electronics.

-This database lists the Australian libraries willing to make some or all of their collections available on inter-library loan.
+This directory lists the Australian libraries willing to make some or all of their collections available on interlibrary loan.
 Information included is library name, library symbol, address, phone and fax numbers, lending policies and charges.
-Use the companion database Serials in Australian Libraries (SIAL) [insert as hyperlink http://search.informit.com.au/search;res=SIAL ] to find which libraries hold a particular serial title.
+It also lists organisations such as art galleries, museums, historical societies and commercial services.